HariSekhon/Knowledge-Base/binary-analysis.md

 ## Dynamic Linking

-If the above `file` output shows `dynamically linked`, then it requires external shared libraries and can be influenced on where to find them at the post-compile linking phase or runtime by these environment variables.
+If the above `file` output shows `dynamically linked`, then it requires external shared libraries and can be influenced on where to find them during compilation or runtime by these environment variables.

 Both environment variables are in the same format of colon separated directories like the standard `$PATH` environment variable.